Janusec/janusec-admin/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Edit `proxy.config.json` with janusec-api url and run:
+Edit `proxy.config.json` with janusec-admin url and run:
 >  `npm start`

 instead of `ng serve`, to solve cross-domain warnings.